amadikume1/CMU_HackerFab-2D-Crystal-Computer-Vision/README.md

 # CMU_HackerFab-2D-Crystal-Computer-Vision

-A computer vision system for the **automatic identification, characterization, and enhancement** of 2D crystal samples in optical microscopy images.
+This repository contains a computer vision pipeline for automatic identification, enhancement, and characterization of 2D crystal flakes from optical microscopy images.
-This tool enables analysis of crystal samples by **detecting, denoising, classifying, and measuring** crystal properties from optical data — forming a key component of the Hacker Fab project’s automated flake detection and assembly pipeline.
+It serves as the perception and data-extraction module of the CMU Hacker Fab 2D Crystal Stacking Robot, converting raw microscope images into structured, machine-readable flake data for downstream CAD design and robotic assembly.
+The pipeline emphasizes robust image preprocessing, interpretable feature extraction, and reproducible data storage, rather than black-box detection alone.

 ---